-Pulmonary Rehabilitation is (without a doubt) the single most promising treatment practice in COPD care right now.
+Pulmonary rehabilitation is (without a doubt) the single most promising treatment practice in COPD care right now.
 The term “rehabilitation” is a misnomer.
 You can rehab a knee or a shoulder, but once function, range of motion, and strength are restored, the rehab is done.
-Pulmonary Rehabilitation is actually a disease management program, which encompasses the entire spectrum of care once the diagnosis is made.
-It is an individualized plan of care that addresses not only the patient’s pulmonary condition but any other systemic complications (i.e. CHF) and co-morbidities.
+Pulmonary rehabilitation is actually a disease management program, which encompasses the entire spectrum of care once the diagnosis is made.
+It is an individualized plan of care that addresses not only the patient’s pulmonary condition but any other systemic complications (e.g., CHF) and co-morbidities.

 If you had a magic wand, how would you improve COPD care?

-I will admit to some professional biases here, but I truly believe that COPD care can best be improved by having the services of a Registered Respiratory Therapist be reimbursable by CMS across the entire health care spectrum from the hospital, doctor’s office, skilled nursing facility and home; just as Physical Therapists and Nurses.
+I will admit to some professional biases here, but I truly believe that COPD care can best be improved by having the services of a registered respiratory therapist be reimbursable by CMS across the entire healthcare spectrum from the hospital, doctor’s office, skilled nursing facility and home; just as with physical therapists and nurses.
 I have the utmost respect for those professions, but no one (other than a pulmonologist) knows COPD management better than an RT.
 We understand the interface of our therapeutic modalities and the patient better than anyone.

 What is one aspect of COPD diagnosis or care you think is too often overlooked?

 Patients who require home oxygen therapy are being given systems that are inadequate to meet their needs.
-The equipment is usually being provided by the “lowest bidder” and too many times, these providers are taking short-cuts in the delivery of these systems; such as not having a respiratory therapist doing an in-home assessment to meet the patient & the family, do a proper instruction in the use, maintenance, & need for the therapy, etc. The delivery of home oxygen therapy is not patient-focused as a result.
+The equipment is usually being provided by the “lowest bidder” and too many times, these providers are taking shortcuts in the delivery of these systems, such as not having a respiratory therapist doing an in-home assessment to meet the patient & the family, do a proper instruction in the use, maintenance and need for the therapy, etc. The delivery of home oxygen therapy is not patient focused as a result.

 What do you think will be your most important contribution to improving the lives of people with COPD?